wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 # Using search and filters

 Wallarm provides convenient methods for searching detected attacks, incidents and vulnerabilities.
-In the **Events** section of the Wallarm Console, there are the following search methods available:
+In the **Events** section of Wallarm Console, there are the following search methods available:

 * **Filters** to select filtering criteria
 * **Search field** to input search queries with attributes and modifiers similar to human language